youlian/tylerflick.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Some information about you!

-### More Information
+### Hey There!

-A place to include any other types of information that you'd like to include about yourself.
+My names Tyler and I'm a software engineer in the LA Area.
+A run across a lot of cool things on the web and decided to start a blog to keep track of them.

 ### Contact me